 3- Now, Press CTRL + SHIFT + Enter keys together to open command prompt as admin.

-4 – now, type the command given below and hit enter key.
+4 – now, type the commands given below one by one and hit enter key.

 Now, restart PC and try again.